 We provide a thorough occupational therapy evaluation to uncover foundational skill difficulties that are affecting your child's sucess in skill aquisition (school, social, behavior).
-After a child is evaluated, we can provide direct one to one therapy to address the foundational skill delays uncovered by the evaluation such as fine motor, gross motor, sensory processing, visual perceptual, strength, and balance.
+After a child is evaluated, we can provide direct one to one therapy to address the foundational skill delays uncovered by the evaluation such as fine motor, gross motor, active infant reflexes, sensory processing, visual perceptual, strength, and balance.
 We also work on the functional areas in which your child is having difficulty such as handwriting, self-care, or play skills.
 The cost for an individual session is $93 for 50 minutes with child plus 10 minutes consultation with parent.
 Pricing for school contract differs from private pay, if you are looking for a school contract, please contact us for pricing.

 Groups consist of 3-4 children which include: